This post has already been read 3666 times!

 A wonderful, quiet, and easy to use keyboard.

-And as a bonus the USB scroll wheel on the mice is mapped to the up and down keys and now you can do seamless scrolling in windows in OS 7.5… USB buss is also supported as you can plug the mouse into the keyboard ports if the keyboard has them- which is the only way to use the wombat without a small hub as it has a single USB-A port.
+And as a bonus the USB scroll wheel on the mouse seems to be mapped to the up and down keys and now you can do seamless scrolling in windows in OS 7.5… USB bus is also supported as you can plug the mouse into the keyboard ports if the keyboard has them- which is the only way to use the wombat without a small hub as it has a single USB-A port.